SuyogShinde942/Using-Ansible-Launching-Wordpress-Mysql-on-k8s-cluster/README.md

-# Using-Ansible-Launching-Wordpress-Mysql-application-on-k8s-cluster
+# Using-Ansible-Launching-Wordpress-Mysql-application-on-k8s-cluster-AWSCLOUD(Provisioning
+)
-## So in this article i am going to launch a wordpress and application on a kubernetes cluster and automate this whole process using ANSIBLE.
+## So in this article i am going to launch a wordpress and sql application on a kubernetes cluster and automating this whole process using ANSIBLE on AWS CLOUD (Provisioning)
 ## We are also going to use the dynamic inventory over here.

 ## Amazon Web Service :